dankamongmen/notcurses/doc/man/man1/notcurses-info.1.md

   * u7: Cursor position reporting
   * ccc: Palette can be reprogrammed
   * rgb: Colors can be specified as RGB wit eight bits/channel
+  * el: Clearing can be performed through the end of the line

-* The third line covers UTF8 and decoding capabilities:
+* The third line also covers UTF8 and decoding capabilities:
   * utf8: This is a UTF8 environment
+  * 2x1: Upper- and lower-half blocks are available
-  * quad: Quadrant characters are available
+  * 2x2: Quadrant blocks are available
-  * sex: Sextant characters are available
+  * 3x2: Sextant blocks are available
-  * braille: Braille characters are available
+  * 4x2: Braille characters are available
-  * images: Images can be decoded
+  * img: Images can be decoded
-  * video: Video can be decoded
+  * vid: Video can be decoded
+  * indn: Multiple-line scrolling is available
+  * gpm: Connection is established to the GPM server

 * The fourth line indicates the default background color, and whether that color is treated as transparent.